Top 13 serverless computing and database providers

 PlanetScale is a MySQL-compatible serverless database platform built on Vitess, a relational database implementation built for scaling in Kubernetes environments.
 PlanetScale is able to provide versioned data branching, non-blocking schema changes, and other advanced features with simple to deploy tooling.

 MongoDB Atlas is a hosted, multi-cloud version of MongoDB.
-They now are offering MongoDB Atlas Serverless as a way of interacting MongoDB according to the serverless model.
-While still in preview, the serverless version of their hosted database aims offer a seamless scaling experience to accommodate different levels of use.
+They are now offering MongoDB Atlas Serverless as a way of interacting with your MongoDB database according to the serverless model.
+The serverless version of their hosted database offers a seamless scaling experience to accommodate highly variable and infrequent workloads while only charging for the resources used.

 CockroachDB Serverless is a newly announced offering from CockroachDB that aims to augment its flexible SQL database with serverless capabilities.
 The database will automatically scale up and down according to user demand.